-TESTIMONY OF

-CONNECTICUT HOSPITAL ASSOCIATION LABOR AND PUBLIC EMPLOYEES COMMITTEE Friday, February 7, 2003
+TESTIMONY OF KIM HOSTETLER, VICE PRESIDENT & CHIEF OF STAFF CONNECTICUT HOSPITAL ASSOCIATION BEFORE THE GOVERNMENT ADMINISTRATION AND ELECTIONS COMMITTEE Friday, February 27, 2004

-HB 6216, An Act Requiring Recipients Of State Financial Assistance To Sign Neutrality Agreements
+SB 385, An Act Requiring Recipients Of State Financial Assistance To Sign Neutrality Agreements

-The Connecticut Hospital Association (CHA) appreciates the opportunity to submit testimony on HB 6216, An Act Requiring Recipients Of State Financial Assistance To Sign Neutrality Agreements.
+Good afternoon Senator DeFronzo, Representative O'Rourke, and members of the Committee.
+I am Kim Hostetler, Vice President and Chief of Staff of the Connecticut Hospital Association and I appreciate the opportunity to testify on SB 385, An Act Requiring Recipients Of State Financial Assistance To Sign Neutrality Agreements.
 CHA opposes this bill.

-This bill would require a nonprofit organization that is receiving loans, grants, guarantees or tax abatements from the state or any of its agencies to sign a "neutrality agreement" prohibiting the organization from "interfering in labor organizing and education campaigns, interfering with or participating in the activities of labor organizations, discriminating in hiring based on past labor organizing activity or to encourage or discourage membership in a labor organization, persuading employees to support or oppose labor organizing activity, harassing employees engaged in labor organizing activity, and hiring or consulting legal counsel or other consultants to advise the nonprofit organization on how to assist, promote or deter labor organizing or how to impede a labor organization's employees from fulfilling its representational responsibilities".
+This bill would require a nonprofit organization that is receiving loans, grants, guarantees or tax abatements from the state or any of its agencies to sign a "neutrality agreement" prohibiting the organization from "interfering in labor organizing and education campaigns, interfering with or participating in the activities of labor organizations, discriminating in hiring based on past labor organizing activity or to encourage or discourage membership in a labor organization, persuading employees to support or oppose labor organizing activity, harassing employees engaged in labor organizing activity, and hiring or consulting legal counsel or other consultants to advise the nonprofit organization on how to assist, promote or deter labor organizing or how to impede a labor organization that represents the nonprofit organization's employees from fulfilling its representational responsibilities".

 Employees are entitled by the federal National Labor Relations Act (NLRA) to vote their free choice in a fair, honest, secret-ballot election to determine whether they want union representation.
 The process is regulated to be impartial.
 Section 7 of the NLRA guarantees that employees shall have the right to self-organization, to form, join, or assist labor organizations, to bargain collectively through representatives of their own choosing, and to engage in other concerted activities for the purpose of collective bargaining or other mutual aid or protection, and shall also have the right to refrain from any or all such activities.
 As part of the election process, both the union and employer have the opportunity to present information to eligible voters.
-The National Labor Relations Board (NLRB) oversees the election process to ensure it is fair.
-This proposed law would disrupt that balanced, regulated process by allowing unions to campaign freely but prohibiting employers from being able to talk to their employees and present them with relevant facts and information to make an informed decision.
+The National Labor Relations Board (NLRB) oversees the election process by allowing unions to campaign freely but prohibiting employers from being able to talk to their employees and present them with relevant facts and information to make an informed decision.